Geometry: How to draw a net (development)

 What is an Exploded Drawing?
 Definitions and Examples for Students

 Many high school Design and Technology students are required to draw exploded drawings, which show components ‘pulled apart,’ so you can see how the items fit together.
-An exploded drawing may be a formal isometric drawing or orthographic drawing completed using the drawing board or a freehand sketch.
-Guidelines for exploded drawings: Note: You must … Read more
+An exploded drawing is often isometric or orthographic (but can be other methods, such as planometric too).
+Guidelines for exploded drawings: Note: You must be able to read … Read more